RAKWireless/udp-packet-forwarder/README.md

       WHITELIST_OUIS: "0xA81758"
 ```

+### Auto-provision your gateway

+The service lets you auto-provision your gateway on the first boot agains a TTS (The Things Network / The Things Industries) server or a ChirpStack server.

+The are some common variables for these options: `GATEWAY_PREFIX`, `GATEWAY_ID`, `GATEWAY_NAME`.
+These are not mandatory and if not defined the service will choose some sensible defaults.

-### Autoprovision your gateway on TTN or TTI
+#### Auto-provision your gateway on TTN/TTI

-These variables you can autoprovision the gateway using the The Things Stack REST API, compatible with The Things Cloud and The Things Cloud Community (TTN): `GATEWAY_PREFIX`, `GATEWAY_ID`, `GATEWAY_NAME`, `TTS_USERNAME`, `TTS_PERSONAL_KEY`, `TTS_FREQUENCY_PLAN_ID`.
-Only `TTS_USERNAME` and `TTS_PERSONAL_KEY` are mandatory to configure autoprovisioning, the rest have sensible defaults you can use.
-This is specially useful when deploying a fleet of gateways with the same hardware.
-You only have to define `TTS_USERNAME` and `TTS_PERSONAL_KEY` at fleet level and the gateways will autoregister and provision the keys to connect to your TTN instance (provided you are using a auto-discover compatible concentrator).
+To configure auto-provisioning using the TTS API, `TTS_USERNAME` and `TTS_PERSONAL_KEY` are mandatory and `TTS_FREQUENCY_PLAN_ID` is optional.

+`TTS_PERSONAL_KEY` should be a key with, at least, the following permissions:
+* link as Gateway to a Gateway Server for traffic exchange, i.e. write uplink and read downlink
+* view and edit gateway API keys
+* edit basic gateway settings
+* create a gateway under the user account

+Remember that when using TTN the `GATEWAY_NAME` and `GATEWAY_ID` must be unique over time (including deleted gateways).

-An example `docker-compose.yml` file to autodiscover and autoprovision a gateway to the european server of TTN (that's the default) would be:
+An example `docker-compose.yml` file to autodiscover and auto-provision a gateway to the european server of TTN (that's the default) would be:
 ```
 version: '2.0'